A Human Touch: How people have shaped Scotland’s landscape

 What our journey showed us, was that there’s no better view than the view from above to understand how we’ve marked and changed the landscape over time.
 Ways of life can endure for hundreds of years before disappearing, almost overnight, scarring the earth, and scattering people.
 Therefore, the challenge today is to think carefully about how we’re going to mark the landscape into the future.
 About what we’re going to leave for the generations to come.

-James Crawford is our Publishing Manager.
-Over the past decade he has researched Scotland’s National Collection of Aerial Photography and has written a number of books on it, including Above Scotland, Scotland's Landscapes, and Aerofilms: A History of Britain from Above.
+James Crawford has moved on to pastures new, but until 2019 he was our Publishing Manager.
+He has researched Scotland’s National Collection of Aerial Photography and has written a number of books on it, including Above Scotland, Scotland's Landscapes, and Aerofilms: A History of Britain from Above.

 He is also the author of Fallen Glory: The Lives and Deaths of the World’s Greatest Lost Buildings, shortlisted for the 2016 Saltire Non-Fiction Book of the Year Award, and is Chair of the Board of Publishing Scotland.
 Scotland from the Sky is his first series for the BBC as writer and presenter.